GoogleChrome/web.dev/src/site/content/en/notifications/use-push-notifications-to-engage-users/index.md

 The web platform encourages developers to request notifications permission when users understand what is being asked and why.

 Bring up the permission prompt **in response to a user gesture** and **when the value of notifications is obvious**.
-Avoid bringing up the permission prompt immediately when the user lands on the page.
+Avoid bringing up the permission prompt immediately when the user lands on your site.

+For example, describe briefly what your notifications have to offer, and provide the user with Sign Up button, rather than simply displaying the Notifications permission dialog.

 {% endAside %}

 ## How do push notifications work?

-The real power of notifications comes from the combination of service workers and push technology:
+The real power of notifications comes from the combination of service workers and push APIs:

 *   [Service workers](https://developers.google.com/web/fundamentals/primers/service-workers) can run in the background and display notifications even when your app isn't visible on screen.

 *   Push technology lets you configure your server to send notifications when it makes sense for your app.
-A push service creates unique URLs for each subscribed service worker.
+A push service creates subscriptions for each subscribed service worker.
 Sending messages to a service worker's URL raises events on that service worker, prompting it to display a notification.

 In the following example flow, a client registers a service worker and subscribes to push notifications.
 Then, the server sends a notification to the subscription endpoint.